 Patagonia is unquestionably one of the world’s greatest natural wonders and although the time we spent there was nowhere near enough, what we did see was nothing short of incredible and we can safely say, it definitely didn’t disappoint.

-Spending only 4 days in El Calafate and day trip out to El Chalten we were able to discover some of the most spectacular scenery along with walking on the 3rd largest glacier in the world (Antarctica taking 1st and Greenland 2nd).
+We spent 4 days in El Calafate with a day trip out to El Chalten and by doing so, we were able to discover the most spectacular scenery along with walking on the 3rd largest glacier in the world (Antarctica taking 1st and Greenland 2nd).
 We never in a million years thought we would ever have the opportunity to do something so incredible and unique.
-We felt that 2 days is plenty in El Calafate and the time spent in El Chalton depends how many hikes you want to do.

 El Calafate is a city in Patagonia, Argentina.
 It is situated in the southern border of Lake Argentino, in the southwest part of the Santa Cruz Province.
 El Calafate is also the gateway to visiting Parque Nacional Los Glaciares where the famous Perito Moreno Glacier can be seen (above).